amodrojs/amodro-trace/README.md

 .findNestedDependencies

-???
-.namespace ?
 .stubModules ?

-## read transforms
+## Read transforms

+### cjs

-## write transforms
+## Write transforms

 In order:

-* plugins
+### plugins

-* stubs
+### stubs

-* defines
+### defines

-* packages (after defines, that should work out?)
+### packages (after defines, that should work out?)

-## How to modify config.
-Is that amodro-config?

-## Not supported

-* namespace

-## TODO
+## requirejs optimizer differences

-_options.wrapShim: just document it, include test after also allowing return of file contents.

-config.shim

-options.logger.warn for transform.

-* license: bsd also, dojo foundation
-* load error in Loader.js still propagate correctly?
-* clean up readme

-More tests from r.js dir

-* shim in particular.
-* test logger in trace and in transform.
+The feature set and config options are smaller since it has a narrower focus.
+If you feel like you are missing a feature from the requirejs optimizer, it usually can be met by creating a write transform to do what you want.
+While this project comes with some transforms, it does not support all the transforms that the requirejs optimizer can do.
+For example, this project's write transforms do not understand how to make namespace builds.